-If you didn’t know, titles like Why Millennials Need Christians More Than Clickbait, are actually “clickbait.”
+If you didn’t know, titles like Why Gen Zers and Millennials Need Christians More Than Clickbait are actually “clickbait.”

 Clickbait is a made-up Internet word defined like it sounds: luring words written with the sole intention to get you to click.
 However, once you click through, you realize you were baited so you could be counted and the website could get advertisers to buy more ad space.
 By now, you’re wondering if you’re currently a clickbait victim.
 You thought you clicked a post about why millennials need Christians, not Internet jargon.
 Don’t worry, you did.
 Also, we don’t do advertising, and I’m not actually talking about article titles.
-Millennials (like me) need Christians (like me) to stop being clickbaity.
+Millennials and Gen Zers need Christians to stop being clickbaity.
 I’ll explain.

 Before you get frustrated with me, know that I’m including myself in this category of clickbait creators.
 As a whole, we’ve practiced too much catching, counting, and releasing.
-If you don’t believe any of my other claims about millennials, please consider this one: we are pretty good at sniffing out intentions.
+If you don’t believe any of my other claims about Millennials and Gen Zers, please consider this one: we are pretty good at sniffing out intentions.
 We’ve been let down by leaders, parents, and brands we trust.
 As a result, we’re leery of the shiny hooks and wide nets we find in Christian books, music, movies, churches and even some relationships.
 This doesn’t make those things wrong, but it’s a good thing to know.
-Millennials, like all humans, want to be sought out, needed, and known.
+Millennials and Gen Zers, like all humans, want to be sought out, needed, and known.
 But, we don’t want to be snagged, tagged, and released.
 It’s fine to catch and release fish, but people are keepers.

-So, no more clickbaiting millennials (or any people) into church and Christianity.
+So, no more clickbaiting people into church and Christianity.
 It’s okay to catch us, but you’ve got to keep us and give us something real.
 Because until you do, we may just bite and spit out the hook.
 Here are three quick ideas to help you get started.

-- Invite a millennial to eat a meal with you or your family, and ask them what they want to do with their life.
+- Invite a young adult to eat a meal with you or your family, and ask them what they want to do with their life.
 Or bring one of us into some other regular part of your life.
 The more consistent the invite, the better.

-- Become a regular in a place where millennials spend time in your community.
+- Become a regular in a place where Millennials and Gen Zers spend time in your community.
 Gain mutual interest and eventually relationship.

-- Start a LifeGroup for millennials who are in a life stage you’ve been through and learned from.
+- Start a LifeGroup for young adults who are in a life stage you’ve been through and learned from.
 But don’t just come to teach, come for friendship.